AztecProtocol/aztec-packages/docs/docs/reference/developer_references/privacy_considerations.md

 Footnotes

 [^1]: All txs should set the kernel circuit public inputs for all roots to _valid_, _up-to-date_ nonzero values, so as to mask which trees have _actually_ been read from.
-The Sandbox will eventually automate this (see this [issue](https://github.com/AztecProtocol/aztec-packages/issues/1676)).
+The Sandbox will eventually automate this (see this [issue (GitHub link)](https://github.com/AztecProtocol/aztec-packages/issues/1676)).